DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 couple’s moderate degree of mobility, as we’ll discuss further in Chapter 4).
-Later, when the couple had left the community, another couple signed a formal ownership agreement for a Women’s Centre computer at Imangara within three months of it being relocated from the Centre into their house.
-This appears to support the understanding that an individual(s) who has non-exclusive usage rights to an item does not gain any additional powers, rights or personal standing, even if he or she is the person(s) primarily associated with it.
+Later, when the couple had left the community, another couple signed a formal ownership agreement for a Women’s Centre computer at Imangara within three months of its being relocated from the Centre into their house.
+This appears to support the understanding that an individual who has non-exclusive usage rights to an item does not gain any additional powers, rights or personal standing, even if he or she is the person primarily associated with it.
 Musharbash, for example, observed that specific bedrooms in a house were not ‘owned’ in the exclusive Western sense; rather, each room would be primarily associated with a particular person, who would nevertheless share access